 The views from the balcony are stunning and it also features a barbecue.
 If you are staying in winter then the log fire in the living room is a welcome sight.

 Depending on the season, it might be difficult to find suitable accommodation inside the park.
 Luckily there are a few towns located nearby.
 El Portal is the most popular and it is just ten minutes drive to the park.

-Located along the Merced River is Yosemite View Lodge.
-It is a more luxurious stay as onsite there are four pools and a hot tub.
+Yosemite View Lodge is a more luxurious stay as onsite there are four pools and a hot tub.
 There is also an onsite restaurant and a nearby convenience store.

 As the hotel is by the river, many of the units offer fantastic views.
 Some of the units come with a kitchenette and a spa bath.